jthlim/the_silver_searcher/README.md

 * Fix threading so it doesn't slow down performance (improvements to searching were completely masked by slowdowns in the way pthreads were used)
 * Integrate Javelin regular expression engine instead of PCRE
 * Avoid boyer moore special case which was also slowing things down
+* Avoid trying to open ignore files that don't exist

 How much faster is it?